Sustainability

 11. Waterflow reducers

-Water flow restrictors are nozzles which are attached to water tab to reduce the amount of water to 6 liters per minute or less, and to strengthen the water jet.
+Water flow restrictors are nozzles that are attached to the water tab to reduce the amount of water to 6 liters per minute or less and to strengthen the water jet.

 13. Towel change upon request